 more of an avalanche presents work produced, researched, shared or discussed at Wysing in 2017 when we developed our programme under the theme

 Polyphonic (many voices).
 The exhibition considers what it takes for people in marginalised positions to speak out and the mechanisms that get used to stop them from doing so.
-Looking back at 2017, the exhibition aims to includes the ephemeral "work" produced at Wysing alongside traditional material forms.
+Looking back at 2017, the exhibition includes the ephemeral "work" produced at Wysing alongside traditional material forms.
 Photos, posters,

 mixes, furniture and a collection of writing reference the informal discussions, DJ sets, meals, workshops, experiments and events that shaped the year.